MicrosoftDocs/VBA-Docs/api/Office.FileDialog.InitialFileName.md

 ## Remarks

-You can use the `*` and `?` wildcard characters when specifying the file name but not when specifying the path.
+Use the `*` and `?` wildcard characters when specifying the file name but not when specifying the path.
 The `*` symbol represents any number of consecutive characters, and the `?` represents a single character.
 For example, **.InitialFileName = "c:\c*s.txt"** returns both "charts.txt" and "checkregister.txt."

 If you specify a path and no file name, all files that are allowed by the file filter appear in the dialog box.